-Where the Leno river enters Val d’Adige, right there on a little crag, towers the castle of Rovereto.
+Where the Leno river enters the Val d’Adige valley, the castle of Rovereto towers on a crag

 Image gallery: Castello di Rovereto

-Since 1921 the castle has hosted the Italian Museum of War.
-More than 30 halls will tell you everything about Italy's past and even about the castles of the Vallagarina valley.
+Since 1921 the castle has been housing the Italian Museum of War.
+More than 30 halls tell everything about Italy's past and even about the castles of the Vallagarina valley.